gromacs/gromacs/docs/user-guide/mdrun-performance.rst

         PP rank per GPU and for that rank to have thousands of particles.
 When the work of a PP rank is done on the CPU, :ref:`mdrun <gmx mdrun>` will make extensive use of the SIMD capabilities of the core.
-There are various `command-line options
+There are various :ref:`command-line options
-        <controlling-the-domain-decomposition-algorithm` to control
+        <controlling-the-domain-decomposition-algorithm>` to control
         the behaviour of the DD algorithm.

     Particle-mesh Ewald